-The Company, being resident in Mauritius, is liable to income tax in Mauritius on its chargeable income at the rate of 15%.
-The Company has received its Category 1 Global Business Licence ("GBL1") before 16th October 2017 and is grandfathered under the provisions of the Finance (Miscellaneous Provisions) Act 2018 ("FA 2018").
-As from 1st July 2021, the Company's GBL1 licence will be automatically converted to a Global Business Licence ("GBL").
-The Company will therefore operate under the current tax regime up to 30th June 2021.
+The Company, being resident in Mauritius, is liable to income tax in Mauritius on its taxable income at the rate of 15%.
+The Company has received its Category 1 Global Business Licence ("GBL1") before 16th October 2017 and was grandfathered under the provisions of the Finance (Miscellaneous Provisions) Act 2018 ("FA 2018") up to 30th June 2021.
+As from 1st July 2021, the Company's GBL1 licence was automatically converted to a Global Business Licence ("GBL").

-Until 30th June 2021, the Company's foreign sourced income is eligible for a foreign tax credit which is computed as the higher of the Mauritian tax and the foreign tax on the respective foreign sourced income.
-The foreign tax for a GBL1 company is based on either the actual foreign tax charged by the foreign jurisdiction or a deemed foreign tax.
-The deemed amount of foreign tax is based on 80% of the Mauritian tax on the relevant foreign sourced income.
-In computing its total actual foreign tax credit, the Company is allowed to pool all of its foreign sourced income.
+Until 30th June 2021, the Company's foreign sourced income was eligible for a foreign tax credit which was computed as the higher of the Mauritian tax and the foreign tax on the respective foreign sourced income.
+The foreign tax for a GBL1 company was based on either the actual foreign tax charged by the foreign jurisdiction or a deemed foreign tax.
+The deemed amount of foreign tax was based on 80% of the Mauritian tax on the relevant foreign sourced income.
+In computing its total actual foreign tax credit, the Company was allowed to pool all of its foreign sourced income.

-Under the new regime, as from 1st July 2021, the Company will be able to claim an 80% partial exemption on specific types of income (including foreign dividends and interest), subject to meeting pre-defined substance conditions.
-Other types of income not falling within the categories of income benefitting from the partial exemption will be taxed at 15%.
+Under the new regime, as from 1st July 2021, the Company is able to claim an 80% partial exemption on specific types of income (including foreign dividends and interest), subject to meeting pre-defined substance conditions.
+Other types of income not falling within the categories of income benefitting from the partial exemption are taxed at 15%.
 As an alternative to the partial exemption, the Company can claim a tax credit against its Mauritius tax liability based on the foreign tax charged on the income in the foreign jurisdiction.

 The Company operates through its branch in Israel.
-The tax rate in Israel is 23% (2020 - 23%).
+The tax rate in Israel is 23% (2021 - 23%).